dcumming/Chess-Game/README.md

 # Chess-Game
 A fun Java project I wrote that was inspired by a class I took on artificial inteligence.

-The project involves a variety of ideas such as the state design pattern used throughout object-oriented programming design, the MVC software design pattern, the alphabeta search algorithm, and `javafx` to create a GUI.
+The project involves a variety of ideas such as the MVC software design pattern, the alphabeta search algorithm, and `javafx` to create a GUI.

 Project Files
 -------------
 * model package
   * __Piece.java__: This file describes a piece on a standard chess board
-  * __Turn.java__: This file is an interface that allows for the game to be played using a state design pattern
   * __Coordinate.java__: This file is used to help identify the position of pieces on a chess board
   * __Chessboard.java__: This file is an extension of a GridPane - storing and processing the data on the board
 * utils package